sciwork/swportal/content/pages/sprint/2025/02-hsinchu.rst

 - **Project Link:** `GitHub <https://github.com/sciwork/swportal>`__
 - **Project Contact:** Chester (discord: @chester), Wuxian (discord: @5x9527), Steve Chen (discord: @Steve Chen)

-Sciwork Portal is a project for maintaining our official website - Sciwork.dev, which was built by Pelican with tailwindCSS, and deployed by Netfliy.
+sciwork Portal is a project for maintaining our official website - sciwork.dev, which was built by Pelican with tailwindCSS, and deployed by Netfliy.
 We create the promotional pages for meetup and sprint events.
 Our team also maintains the sciwork conference page - conf.sciwork.dev.